MADHAVAN001/madhavan001.github.io/_posts/2017-5-17-Setting-up-development-environment.md

 So, as such I had previously compiled and built hpx, hpxcl for Windows with Visual Studio 2015 during the proposal phase of GSoC.

 Now, I need will be shifting development machine and will not be having a laptop with cuda compatability for a brief period of time.
 So, I need to be able to write code on my development machine and run it on Rostam in the mean-time.
-Since I need to be able to make sure, the code builds properly, I needed to install in my development Machine (Windows and Ubuntu on Windows) and Rostaam.
+Since I need to be able to make sure, the code builds properly, I needed to install in my development Machine (Windows and Ubuntu on Windows) and Rostam.

 Installing HPX on Windows
 ---------------------------